-Staff finds that the proposal meets the guidelines of the Comprehensive Plan.
-The request generally meets the requirements of the Land Development Code, with the exception of the requested variances and waiver.
-Staff finds that the requested variances and waiver are adequately justified and meet the standard of review.
+Staff finds that the rezoning proposal meets the guidelines of the Comprehensive Plan.
+The proposed development plan meets the requirements of the Land Development Code with the exception of the requested variance and waiver.
+Staff finds that the requested variance and waiver are adequately justified and meet the standard of review.